I don’t live in the U.S. Is there a NAMI program in my country?

 - The website of Mental Health Europe provides an interactive map that provides information on helplines and support organizations for young people in all European countries.

 - Canadian Mental Health Association has branches across Canada that provide a wide range of services and supports to people who are experiencing mental illness and their families.
-Use website to connect with provincial office.
-Several run NAMI Family-to-Family Courses.
+Use website to connect with the provincial office.

 - Mind (UK) is a mental health organization in the UK providing information and resources to individuals and caregivers touched by mental illness.
 Also has local chapters for support & services.
 They can be reached via phone at +0300 123 3393.